oagilliam/Will-there-be-enough-space-/README.md

 Task Overview:
 You have to write a function that accepts three parameters:

-cap is the amount of people the bus can hold excluding the driver.
+<b>cap</b> is the amount of people the bus can hold excluding the driver.
 <br> on is the number of people on the bus excluding the driver.
 <br> wait is the number of people waiting to get on to the bus excluding the driver.

-\n If there is enough space, return 0, and if there isn't, return the number of passengers he can't take.
+<br> If there is enough space, return 0, and if there isn't, return the number of passengers he can't take.